 How should noise exposure be controlled?Back to top

 The employer should make sure that, if reasonably possible, measures are taken to reduce noise levels using the hierarchy of controls in the following order before providing hearing protection devices:

 Please see the OSH Answers Noise – Control Measures for more information.

 The majority of the jurisdictions require that employers provide hearing protection devices when noise levels are at or above 85 dBA.
-The value of 85 dBA is also based on good practice guidelines set out by organizations such as the Centers for Disease Control.
+The value of 85 dBA is also based on good practice guidelines set out by organizations such as the the American Conference of Governmental Industrial Hygienists (ACGIH).
 CSA Standards Z94.2 Hearing Protection Devices - Performance, selection, care, and use and Z1007 Hearing Loss Prevention Program Management also recommend that hearing protection devices be used when engineering controls or administrative controls are not practicable or do not reduce noise exposure to acceptable levels (i.e., below 85 dBA).